-The designated teacher will ensure that the School has the up to date details of the allocated social worker/personal adviser (care leavers) and the virtual school Headteacher in the local authority that looks after the child.
-Details of the AfC Virtual School can be found at: AfC Virtual School.
+The designated teacher has attended appropriate training and ensures that the School has the up to date details of the allocated social worker/personal adviser (care leavers) and the virtual school headteacher in the local authority that looks after the child.
+Details of the AfC Virtual School can be found at: AfC Virtual School

-14. Early help and interagency working
+15. Early help and interagency working

 At Harrodian we are prepared to identify children who may benefit from early help.
 Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to teenage years.
-In the first instance staff should discuss early help requirements with the appropriate DSL.
-Regular pastoral meetings are convened at least every half term and provide all Heads of Year and other interested parties such as the School nurses and School counsellor to discuss children who may benefit from early help with the DSLs.
+In the first instance staff should discuss early help requirements with the DSLs.